 President – Justin Fang

-University Senate Resolution- Pass/fail deadlines have been extended to May 1st for undergradsIndividual colleges and schools will decide if they would like to accept 9 credits worth of P/F if it is a course requirement or core course for their major.
+University Senate Resolution- Pass/fail deadlines have been extended to May 1st for undergrads.
+Individual colleges and schools will decide if they would like to accept 9 credits worth of P/F if it is a course requirement or core course for their major.
 Professors seeking tenure need good SET reviews so this would impact tenure track professors significantly.
 The University has a rule that you need to apply for tenure within a specific time period from the hire and the University is now extending this by 1 year so professors have another year to get their portfolios ready.

 Stephany Santos asks if pass/fail will be applied for graduate students as well and Justin says this is still being discussed for graduate students, particularly courses that are hour dependent such as those involving clinical rotations, etc.